A Survey on Speech Deepfake Detection: Datasets and evaluation metrics for speech Deepfake detection

-\textbf{PartialSpoof}\cite{zhang2022partialspoof} The PartialSpoof dataset contains spoofed speech with varying proportions of spoofed audio segments within a single utterance.
-This is achieved by pairing speech utterances, with one entirely generated using TTS or VC, and another being an original bona fide speech utterance.
+\textbf{PartialSpoof}\cite{zhang2022partialspoof} The PartialSpoof dataset contains speech Deepfake with varying proportions of speech Deepfake segments within a single utterance.
+This is achieved by pairing speech utterances, with one entirely generated using TTS or VC, and another being an original bonafide speech utterance.
 Short segments within the pairs are randomly substituted with different lengths.
-Notably, this dataset offers fine-grain labels, including segmental-level labels at different temporal resolutions.
+This dataset is constructed using utterances in the ASVspoof2019-LA database.
+Notably, this dataset provides fine-grained labels, including segment-level annotations at different temporal resolutions, as well as detailed labels indicating real segments, spoofing methods, non-speech segments, and concatenated parts.

+\textbf{Half-Truth (HAD)}\cite{yi21_interspeech} The HAD dataset features partially fake speech where a few words in an utterance are altered using TTS generation techniques.
+This dataset is designed to evaluate Deepfake detection methods and localize partially fake speech.
+The replaced keywords include entities, such as person, location, organization, and time.

-\textbf{ADD2022-PF}\cite{yi2022add} The Partially Fake audio detection (PF) track in the ADD2022 challenge dataset contains fake utterances generated by replacing the partial segments of the original genuine utterances with real as well as synthesized audio.
-The details of generation algorithms for the spoofed segments are not provided.
+\textbf{ADD2022-PF}\cite{yi2022add} The Partially Fake audio detection (PF) track in the ADD2022 challenge dataset contains fake utterances generated by replacing the partial segments of the original genuine utterances with real as well as synthesized speech.
+The details of generation algorithms for the Deepfake segments are not provided.

+\textbf{Partial Synthetic Detection (Psynd)}\cite{zhang2022localizing} The data samples in this dataset are bona fide utterances injected with synthetic speech segments closely resembling the target speakers, generated by multi-speaker TTS algorithms.
+The bona fide samples are from LibriTTS \cite{ panayotov2015librispeech}, a reading English speech corpus with accents closer to US English.
+In training, validation, and preliminary test data, each partially Deepfake utterance incorporates one single fake segment.
+Special cases, such as fully fake, fully real, and multi-fake segments, are stored in the special test set.

-\textbf{ADD2023-PF}\cite{yi2023add} The PF track is extended in the ADD2023 challenge, which focuses on locating the manipulated regions in partially fake audio in addition to spoofing detection.
+\textbf{ADD2023-PF}\cite{yi2023add} The PF track is extended in the ADD2023 challenge, which focuses on locating the manipulated regions in partially fake speech in addition to Deepfake detection.
 Additive noise and format conversions are also applied to the utterances.

-\textbf{Half-Truth (HAD)}\cite{yi2021half} The HAD dataset features partially fake speech where a few words in an utterance are altered using TTS generation techniques.
-This dataset is designed to evaluate anti-spoofing methods and localize partially fake audio.
-The replaced keywords include entities, such as person, location, organization, and time.